-All questions about the RFP, grant program, or application should be submitted through writing by email to Ann Kuzj at Ann.Kuzj@state.mn.us or AMDD Grants staff at MDA.AGRIGrants@state.mn.us by 4:00 p.m.
-Central Time on November 23, 2021.
 MDA employees are not authorized to provide advice on any applications.
 Applicants who solicit or receive advice from unauthorized MDA employees may be disqualified from eligibility for a grant award.

-Technical assistance with the online application system can be provided until the submission deadline by contacting Ann Kuzj at 651-201-6028 or ann.kuzj@state.mn.us.
-Or call the AMDD Grants Line at 651-201-6500 or email MDA.AGRIGrants@state.mn.us with "AGRI Crop Research Grant" in the subject line.
+For help with the online application system:

+- Contact Ian Kushner at 651-201-6652 or Ian.Kushner@state.mn.us or grants staff at 651-201-6500 or MDA.AGRIGrants@state.mn.us. - Include "AGRI Crop Research Grant" in the subject line.

-How to Apply
+How to apply